tektoncd/pipeline/docs/taskruns.md

     - `refSource`: the source from where a remote `Task` definition was fetched.
     - `featureFlags`: Identifies the feature flags used during the `TaskRun`.
   - `steps` - Contains the `state` of each `step` container.
+    - `steps[].terminationReason` - When the step is terminated, it stores the step's final state.
   - `retriesStatus` - Contains the history of `TaskRun`'s `status` in case of a retry in order to keep record of failures.
 No `status` stored within `retriesStatus` will have any `date` within as it is redundant.

   - [`sidecars`](tasks.md#using-a-sidecar-in-a-task) - This field is a list.
 The list has one entry per `sidecar` in the manifest.
 Each entry represents the imageid of the corresponding sidecar.